 Our team at Angaza regularly visits our customers to understand their needs so we can better support their success.
 On a recent visit to western Kenya, we joined up with Mwezi solar, one of our distribution partners.
 To make solar products more financially accessible to low-income rural and peri-urban Kenyans, Mwezi solar started selling pay-as-you-go products using the Angaza platform in 2016.
-Read on below for observations from the trip on how Mwezi runs a pay-as-you-go product distribution business.
+Read on below for observations from the trip on how Mwezi solar runs a pay-as-you-go product distribution business.

 The first stop on the Mwezi visit is their office in Kisumu, where Mwezi stores over 4,000 units, ready to be deployed to the company’s other locations in the area.
 Mwezi solar products ranging from cookstoves to solar home systems, and torches, are sold at shops, markets, and in the field in western Kenya.

 Using the product sales data captured by Angaza’s sales solution, Mwezi determines which types and the number of products to order for their distribution sale.
 Because Mwezi has visibility on the details of their complex distribution sales operations, they are able to set sales targets for their different locations and sales agents, and track how they are performing against the target numbers.